Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Many recipes look tasty as heck

-- Need to piece together recipes to meet your goals
+- Need to piece together recipes to meet your fitness and health goals

 - Created by an unknown, unnamed celebrity chef